Aircon Leaking Water in Singapore? Here's Why and How We Fix It

 An aircon leaking water is one of the most common and urgent problems Singapore homeowners face.
+Billy Aircon, a fully licensed aircon servicing company operating in Singapore since 2003 with a team of 26 technicians, handles hundreds of leak repair calls every year.
 Unlike a gradual reduction in cooling performance that you might tolerate for a few days, water dripping from your aircon unit demands immediate attention.
 Left unchecked, a leaking aircon can damage your walls, flooring, furniture, and electronics.
 It can cause mould growth that spreads behind walls, create unsightly water stains on ceilings, and even pose electrical safety hazards.

 The good news is that most aircon water leaks are caused by preventable and repairable issues.
 With professional aircon servicing in Singapore, most leaks can be prevented entirely through regular maintenance.
 Understanding what is happening inside your aircon when it leaks helps you respond appropriately - and helps our technicians fix the problem faster when they arrive.